shadowga/website/_docs/1/c-navigation.md

 ### Downloading
 If the server does not notify you to install the resource pack automatically, you can download and apply it manually.
-The resource pack is an open-source project and we use a repository for easy editing and the ability to quickly make changes.
-You can obtain the newest version from [here](https://github.com/shadowga/resourcepack/archive/master.zip).
+The resource pack is an open-source project and we use a repository for easy editing and the ability to quickly make changes; from which you can [obtain](https://github.com/shadowga/resourcepack/archive/master.zip) the newest version.

 ### Installation
 After successfully downloading the resource pack, you can install and activate it normally.